-- David Brereton, directly and through his holding company, Dabre Inc., and his spouse, Kathryn Ensign-Brereton, hold (1)respectively 1,412,138 and 1,029,102 common shares, which represent respectively 9.7% and 7.07% of the outstanding common shares.
-David Brereton disclaims beneficial ownership and control or direction over the common shares held by Kathryn Ensign-Brereton. - (2) Peter Brereton and his spouse, Sharon House, hold respectively 319,921 and 100,159 common shares.
+- (1) David Brereton, directly and through his holding company, Dabre Inc., and his spouse, Kathryn Ensign-Brereton, hold respectively 1,062,138 and 1,029,102 common shares, which represent respectively 7.28% and 7.06% of the outstanding common shares.
+David Brereton disclaims beneficial ownership and control or direction over the common shares held by Kathryn Ensign-Brereton. - (2) Peter Brereton and his spouse, Sharon House, hold respectively 299,921 and 80,159 common shares.
 Peter Brereton disclaims beneficial ownership and control or direction over the common shares held by Sharon House. - (3) Member of the Compensation Committee.
-Steve Sasser is the Chair of the Compensation Committee.
+Steve Sasser is the Chair of the Compensation Committee. - (4) Member of the Audit Committee.
+Kathleen Miller is the Chair of the Audit Committee. - (5) Member of the Nominating Committee.
+David Booth is the Chair of the Nominating Committee. - (6) Vernon Lobo is Lead Independent Director.
+Vernon Lobo and his spouse, Ingrid Lobo, hold respectively 49,400 and 82,000 common shares.
+Vernon Lobo disclaims beneficial ownership and control or direction over the common shares held by Ingrid Lobo.